-Upon successful completion of this certificate, students will be able to:
+Upon successful completion of this Certificate of Achievement, students will be able to:

 - Differentiate and describe the essential elements and legal effects of various real estate documents, steps in an escrow, real estate financing and investment, and real estate valuation techniques. - Differentiate and describe how to conduct oneself in a professional and ethical manner in any real estate office.